joshua0308/sungatae.com/content/posts/billy/index.md

 Let me introduce you to Billy!

 Billy is an app that helps you split bills with your friends.
 Once you upload a photo of your receipt, Billy scans it and gives you a simple UI to assign items to each person.
 At the end, it provides a clear breakdown for each person that you can easily share with your friends.

-Give it a try and let me know if you run into any bugs or have feedback!
+The app is only available on the App Store for now, but I plan to release it for Android soon.
+Give it a try and let me know if you run into any bugs or have feedback.

 [App Store Link](https://apps.apple.com/ca/app/billy-split-bills-instantly/id6736915357)